Home » Healthy Nutrition » Healthy Diets

 tuna

-1. Mislabeling – An ocean protection group called Oceana recently conducted a genetic study of fish product that showed nearly 60% of tuna sold at restaurants and stores is not actually tuna.
+1. Mislabeling – An ocean protection group called Oceana recently conducted a genetic study of fish that showed nearly 60% of tuna sold at restaurants and grocery stores is not actually tuna.
 This is in large part because many sushi restaurants mislabel different fish of the day as tuna.

 2. Mercury content – Some species of tuna, such as Albacore, which makes up about 30% of tuna in the US (and are often labeled as “white meat“), are large, predatory fish.
 Their high rank on the food chain means that their consumption of smaller fish has loaded them with mercury, which could lead to food poisoning for unsuspecting consumers.